amaWalkers Camino

 We then descend into the Aosta Valley with amazing landscapes of the surrounding mountains and valleys staying at small towns and villages steeped in history.

-Our Journey ends in Pont St Martin with easy access to Milan for your onward journey
+Our Journey ends in Pont St Martin with easy access to Milan or Turin for your onward journey

 CLICK HERE